DRIVEN BASE

 • As for the value creation process that helps realize the Company’s Long-term Policy, DENSO needs to take the state of social infrastructure and automobiles into account by considering forecasts for population demographics and social and economic conditions, such as the response to climate change, in the 2030s both in and outside Japan, if it wishes to reach its goal of becoming “a company that continuously generates value to enrich mobility that achieves sustainability, happiness, and peace of mind for everyone,” which it adopted under its Long-term Policy.
 These considerations are also crucial for realizing the sustainable growth of both the Company and society as a whole.
 In particular, I would like to see DENSO actively make proposals for addressing the issue of the rapid increase in aging populations and their overall lack of mobility, limited to moving shorter distances and at lower speeds, in other words, guaranteeing accessibility for the elderly, a trend that is occurring in Japan and worldwide, as well as for realizing mobility without the use of fossil fuels.

 • In terms of efforts toward human rights, I give high marks to DENSO’s procurement sections for properly ascertaining the structures and human rights-related initiatives of the Company’s suppliers and encouraging them to make improvements.
 I also commend DENSO for the establishment of the DENSO Group Human Rights Policy.
-Furthermore, DENSO deserves praise for commencing assessments of human rights-related risks.
+Furthermore, DENSO deserves praise for commencing assessments of human rights-related risks based on the DENSO Group Human Rights Policy and identifying the four priority issues to be addressed.
 At the same time, in order to promote improvements to Groupwide efforts in the downstream processes (particularly the recycling process) of the value chain, I would like DENSO to establish a human rights management structure throughout the entire value chain (specifically, concrete commitments by upper management, the implementation of due diligence, and the establishment of a system for remedy measures).
-Particularly in Japan, I sincerely hope that DENSO supports the establishment of work environments at not only Group companies but also suppliers that encourage non-Japanese technicians to work for longer periods of time, given the significant revisions made to the system for non-Japanese technical interns.
+Particularly in Japan, I sincerely hope that DENSO supports the establishment of work environments at not only Group companies but also suppliers that encourage non-Japanese technicians to continue to work at their company for as long as possible, given the significant revisions made to the system for non-Japanese technical interns.
+In addition, human rights initiatives should focus not only on reducing negative impacts but also on generating positive impacts by creating an environment where employees want to be a part of.
+In terms of its response to human rights issues, I give high marks to DENSO for taking appropriate measures, such as making requests to the relevant parties and accepting such reports.
+Going forward, I hope the Company works effectively with external parties, such as issuing joint news releases with relevant parties.

-• Regarding respect for employees and diversity of human resources, I applaud DENSO for building on its advanced efforts to hire persons with disabilities as well as for promoting efforts to increase the percentage of female employees in management positions in Japan.
+• Regarding respect for employees and diversity of human resources, I applaud DENSO for building on its advanced efforts to hire persons with disabilities, promoting efforts to increase the percentage of female employees in management positions in Japan. and, in particular, encouraging the promotion of female technicians to management positions.
 These efforts involve actively recruiting women, promoting a work–life balance, and ensuring fairness in promotion opportunities.
 With that said, disparity in length of employment for men and women exists, but I therefore remain hopeful that DENSO will continue its efforts to establish an environment and systems that help employees continue to work while supporting their families through childcare, caregiving, and nursing care, and move ahead with quantitative reviews of relevant decision-making, such as at meetings, and business conditions.
-Also, while I applaud DENSO for striving to improve the percentage of local employees in leadership roles at overseas bases, with a view to 2030 and beyond, I hope that the Company can establish opportunities to hone its ability to harness the strengths of both internal and external talent, which will serve as a base for enhancing its ability to realize new businesses and mass production.
+Also, while I applaud DENSO for striving to improve the percentage of local employees in leadership roles at overseas bases, I hope that the Company can develop a human resource portfolio that anticipates the needs of the 2030s and establish opportunities to hone its ability to harness the strengths of both internal and external talent, which will serve as a base for enhancing its ability to realize new businesses and mass production.
 At the same time, I sincerely hope that DENSO continues to promote the multilingualization of exchanges with, and messages and notices to, candidates for upper management so that even more employees in DENSO’s regions of operation can understand the Company’s philosophy, values, and practices in their own native languages.

 • In terms of the depth and timing of the introduction of initiatives, an information disclosure policy has been established.
-However, I sincerely hope that DENSO will continue to create more and deeper opportunities for dialogue with local community members.
-Such dialogue will enable the Company to introduce its initiatives toward a wide range of issues, such as those relating to the environment and greater society, in a deeper and more timely manner.
-In addition, it will help DENSO determine the functions that will help lead the Company into the future and the value it should create for society.
+However, I sincerely hope that DENSO will conduct its annual disclosure at an earlier date and continue to create more and deeper opportunities for dialogue with local community members.
+Such dialogue will enable the Company to introduce its initiatives toward a wide range of issues, such as those relating to the environment and greater society, in a timely manner.
+In addition, it will allow DENSO to deepen discussions on the functions that will help lead the Company into the future and the value it should create for society.

 • Hideto Kawakita